-If you wish to complain about the conduct of a member of South Cambridgeshire District Council or a member of a town or parish council in South Cambridgeshire, then complaints must be submitted on the standard Complaint Form, which can be downloaded from the following link:
+If you wish to complain about the conduct of a member of South Cambridgeshire District Council or a member of a town or parish council in South Cambridgeshire, please complete The Code of Conduct Complaint Form.
+[PDF, 0.5MB]

 The Monitoring Officer